Royal Sovereign-class battleship: Operational history

 Resolution was the first ship of the class to be placed in reserve in June 1904.
 Royal Sovereign, Ramillies, Repulse, Revenge, Royal Oak and Empress of India followed in 1905.
 The latter ship accidentally collided with the submarine the following year.
-With the exception of Revenge, they all were taken out of service in 1909–1912 and Empress of India was sunk as a target ship in 1913.
+With the exception of Revenge, they were all taken out of service in 1909–1912 and Empress of India was sunk as a target ship in 1913.
 Royal Sovereign and Ramillies were sold for scrap in October 1913, having been preceded by Repulse in July 1911 and followed by Royal Oak in January 1914 and Resolution in April.

 Hood served most of her active career with the Mediterranean Fleet, where her low freeboard was less of a disadvantage.
 The ship was briefly placed in reserve in 1900 and became a guard ship the following year.
 She returned to the Mediterranean at the end of 1901, but only remained there for a year before returning to Chatham Dockyard for a refit.
 Hood was assigned to the Home Fleet upon its completion in mid-1903 and was reduced to reserve in early 1905.
 Four years later she became the receiving ship at Queenstown, Ireland.
 Hood was used in the development of anti-torpedo bulges in 1911–1913 and was scuttled in late 1914 to act as a blockship across the southern entrance of Portland Harbour.

 Revenge was recommissioned in 1906 as a gunnery training ship until she was paid off in 1913.
 She was recommissioned the following year, after the start of the First World War, to bombard the coast of Flanders as part of the Dover Patrol, during which she was hit four times, but was not seriously damaged.
 She had anti-torpedo bulges fitted in early 1915, the first ship to be fitted with them operationally.
 Later that year the ship was renamed Redoubtable to release her name for use by the new battleship and was refitted as an accommodation ship by the end of the year.
 The last surviving member of her class, the ship was sold for scrap in November 1919.